The absent bow tie sign represents the loss of the normal appearance of the menisci on parasagittal MRI images and is suggestive of meniscal injury.

 The appearance of a copper beaten skull is associated with...

-The corduroy sign refers to vertically-orientated, thickened trabeculae seen in intraosseous haemangiomas of the spine.
-It is the sagittal/coronal equivalent of the polka-dot sign seen on axial imaging.
+The corduroy sign refers to vertically-oriented, thickened trabeculae seen in intraosseous hemangiomas of the spine.
+It is the sagittal and coronal equivalent of the polka-dot sign seen on axial imaging.

 Other Paget disease re...

 Coxa magna is the asymmetrical, circumferential enlargement and deformation of the femoral head and neck.
 Definitions in the literature vary but enlargement with asymmetry >10% in size is a reasonable cut-off for diagnosis 1.

 Coxa profunda refers to a deep acetabular socket.
 On pelvis x-rays it is seen as the acetabular fossa being medial to the ilioischial line.
 It should be differentiated from protrusio acetabuli, where the femoral head is seen additionally medial to the ilioischial (Kohler's) line.
 Coxa profunda i...

 Coxa valga describes a deformity of the hip where there is an increased angle between the femoral neck and femoral shaft.